SollyBunny/ddnet/README.md

 + `sv_round_stats_format_http` 0=csv 1=psv 2=ascii table 3=markdown table 4=json
 + `sv_round_stats_format_file` 0=csv 1=psv 2=ascii table 3=markdown table 4=json

-And these configs determin where the stats will be sent to.
+And these configs determine where the stats will be sent to.

 + `sv_round_stats_discord_webhooks` Will do a discord webhook POST request to that url.
 The url has to look like this: `https://discord.com/api/webhooks/1232962289217568799/8i_a89XXXXXXXXXXXXXXXXXXXXXXX`
   If you don't know how to setup a discord webhook, don't worry its quite simple.
 You need to have admin access to a discord server and then you can follow this [1 minute youtube tutorial](https://www.youtube.com/watch?v=fKksxz2Gdnc).